Sviatoslav I: Art and literature

 The cry of the bright ones: "I come at you!"

 Sviatoslav is the villain of the novel The Lost Kingdom, or the Passing of the Khazars, by Samuel Gordon, a fictionalised account of the destruction of Khazaria by the Rus'.
 The Slavic warrior figures in a more positive context in the story "Chernye Strely Vyaticha" by Vadim Viktorovich Kargalov; the story is included in his book Istoricheskie povesti.

 In 2005, reports circulated that a village in the Belgorod region had erected a monument to Sviatoslav's victory over the Khazars by the Russian sculptor Vyacheslav Klykov.
-The reports described the 13-meter tall statue as depicting a Rus' cavalryman trampling a supine Khazar bearing a Star of David and Kolovrat.
+The reports described the 13-metre tall statue as depicting a Rus' cavalryman trampling a supine Khazar bearing a Star of David and Kolovrat.
 This created an outcry within the Jewish community of Russia.
-The controversy was further exacerbated by Klykov's connections with Pamyat and other anti-Semitic organizations, as well as by his involvement in the "letter of 500", a controversial appeal to the Prosecutor General to review all Jewish organizations in Russia for extremism.
+The controversy was further exacerbated by Klykov's connections with Pamyat and other anti-Semitic organisations, as well as by his involvement in the "letter of 500", a controversial appeal to the Prosecutor General to review all Jewish organisations in Russia for extremism.
 The Press Centre of the Belgorod Regional Administration responded by stating that a planned monument to Sviatoslav had not yet been constructed but would show "respect towards representatives of all nationalities and religions."
 When the statue was unveiled, the shield bore a twelve-pointed star.

 Sviatoslav is the main character of the books Knyaz (Kniaz) and The Hero (Geroi), written by Russian writer Alexander Mazin.
 Sviatoslav plays a major role in the Soviet historical anthology film The Legend of Princess Olga, which tells the story of his mother, Olga.
 Sviatoslav appears in various segments, both as a child as an adult.
 The adult prince Sviatoslav is played by Les Serdyuk.

 In November 2011, a Ukrainian fisherman found a one metre long sword in the waters of the Dnieper on Khortytsia, near where Sviatoslav is believed to have been killed in 972.
 The handle is made out of four different metals including gold and silver, and could possibly have belonged to Sviatoslav himself, but this is speculation—the sword could have belonged to any nobleman from that period.